This is the Ultimate Reference Guide Identifying Protected Trees in Blacktown

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What is the consequence if I do work on a protected tree without permission?

-Can I contest an TPO and/or preservation order?
+Can I appeal to a TPO or preservation order?

-Can I remove a protected tree?
+Can I take down a protected tree?

 Conclusion